KXO (AM): History

 KXO is the oldest station in the Imperial Valley, and is probably the oldest in any community between San Diego and Phoenix.
-It was first licensed, as KGEN, on January 7, 1927 to E. R. Irey and F. M. Bowles.
+It was first licensed, as KGEN, to E. R. Irey and F. M. Bowles on January 7, 1927.
 The original call letters were randomly assigned from an alphabetic roster of available call signs.

 On November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, the station was assigned to 1200 kilohertz with a power of 100 watts, and at the same time changed call letters to KXO.
-(In Southern California, the only three-letter stations that remain, apart from KXO, are 640 KFI, 930 KHJ and 1070 KNX in Los Angeles and 760 KGB in San Diego.
-KGB-FM is the FM sister station to the original KGB, now KLSD 1360 AM.)
+(In Southern California, the only three-letter stations that remain, apart from KXO, are KFI, KHJ and KNX in Los Angeles and KGB in San Diego.
+KGB-FM is the FM sister station to the original KGB, now KLSD.)

 In 1930 KXO moved to 1500 kHz.
 In the 1930s the studios were at 793 Main Street.
 After the North American Regional Broadcasting Agreement (NARBA) took effect in 1941, KXO moved to 1490 kHz.
 It was owned by Valradio, Inc. and was a network affiliate of the Mutual Broadcasting System and the Don Lee Network, during the "Golden Age of Radio."
 Over the years, it spent time as an affiliate of ABC and NBC Radio.
 In 1944, KXO moved to AM 1230.

-In 1963, the governments of the U.S. and Mexico agreed to give El Centro two TV stations, Channel 7 and Channel 9, whose signals would include parts of Mexico.
-KXO, Inc. received permission from the Federal Communications Commission to build a TV station, Channel 7 KXO-TV.
-But a TV station in Yuma, Arizona, KIVA Channel 11, worked to block the competing stations, saying there was not enough economic activity in the region to support three commercial TV stations.
-Channel 9 KECY-TV eventually made it on the air in December 1968, but KXO-TV never did.
-Channel 7 finally came on the air in 1996, under the ownership of Entravision Communications.
-It is now KVYE.
+In 1963, the governments of the U.S. and Mexico agreed to give El Centro two TV stations, channel 7 and channel 9, whose signals would include parts of Mexico.
+KXO, Inc. received permission from the Federal Communications Commission to build a TV station, KXO-TV (channel 7).
+A TV station in Yuma, Arizona, KIVA (channel 11), worked to block the competing stations, saying there was not enough economic activity in the region to support three commercial TV stations.
+KECY-TV (channel 9) eventually made it on the air in December 1968, but KXO-TV never did.
+Channel 7 finally came on the air in 1996, under the ownership of Entravision Communications, as KVYE.

 Over the years, KXO featured several different programming formats.
-The station has had news and weather sharing partnerships with television stations KECY and KSWT.
+The station has had news and weather sharing partnerships with television stations KECY-TV and KSWT.
 Some on-air personalities and newscasters have also been heard on KXO and the TV stations.